confluentinc/ksql/docs-md/operate-and-deploy/installation/installing.md

 ksqlDB and Docker containers
 ----------------------------

-You can run ksqlDB locally by using Docker containers, and you define a ksqlDB application by creating a *stack* of containers.
+You can run ksqlDB locally by using Docker containers, and you can define a ksqlDB application by creating a *stack* of containers.
 A stack is a group of containers that run interrelated services.
 For more information on stacks, see [Describing Apps Using Stack Files](https://docs.docker.com/get-started/part4/#describing-apps-using-stack-files).